vivid-planet/comet/.changeset/weak-moles-destroy.md

 "@comet/admin": patch
 ---

-Fix a bug where the `disabled` prop would not be applied to the children of `Field`
+Fix a bug where the `disabled` prop would not be passed to the children of `Field`